 Gusto is payroll software that covers everything a business needs to maintain a happy workforce.
 This includes organizing payments, insurance, support and initial onboarding.

 It’s a comprehensive approach that sees Gusto rank among the best payroll software providers on the market.
-And in this Gusto review, we help you decide whether it would be right for your business as we examine its pricing, features, support, and ease of use.
+And, in this Gusto review, we help you decide whether it would be right for your business as we examine its pricing, features, support and overall ease of use.

 - Our guide to the best payroll software

 Gusto: Plans and pricing

 Gusto comes in four separate plans, which range in price from $19/month base price plus $6/month per person to $149/month plus $12/month per person.

 The cheapest plan, Basic, is aimed at teams of one or two people and is still in development.
 It has fewer features than the other plans and can only be used in a single state, whereas the others offer full-service payroll across all 50 states.
 Direct deposits take four days on Basic, compared to two days for the Core plan and next day for Complete and Concierge.